Interested in creating courses and membership products?

 There is a bit of a learning curve involved and depending on the complexity of the membership you want to set up, there could be many steps involved between dreaming it and building it.

 They have a helpful team that are attentive, often offering one on one consults to customers.
 There is also a community of enthusiasts on Facebook consisting of web developers and other product owners who are happy to answer questions and help new users along.

-Don't forget that you can also sign up for a 30 day free trial of AM360, plenty of time to try out all of the bells and whistles and get a basic membership site up and running with their platform and then decide from there.
+Unfortunately, the 30 day free trial of AM360 is no longer available.
+But there is a 30 day money back guarantee which is plenty of time to try it out and get a basic membership site up and running and decide from there.